-TRAP THE GREASE

-AVOID COSTLY HOME PLUMBING BILLS
+TRAP THE GREASE AVOID COSTLY HOME PLUMBING BILLS

 Fats, oils, and grease aren't just bad for your arteries; they are bad for the sewers, too.
-When food scraps are washed down the drain, the fat and grease from the food can build up in your sewer lines, causing raw sewage to back up into homes, businesses, and the environment.
-Anything with a fat content, including dairy products, salad dressings and cooking oils, can contribute to grease-clogged pipes.
+When food scraps are washed down the drain, the fat and grease from the food can build up in your sewer lines, causing raw sewage to back up into homes, businesses and the environment.
+Anything with a fat content can contribute to grease-clogged pipes.
 Avoid costly home plumbing bills by following these three simple steps: